ABOUT

 See Amid the Winter's Snow", was SCC's most successful concert ever.
 Our largest choir of 75 members performed for our largest audience of 500 appreciative listeners.
 The eclectic program of classic and playful material delighted the attendees.

 Special guests Island Brass Quartet, Harpist Lacey Gauthier, and Soloist and flutist Adia Laureijs added a variety of beautiful live music.
-The candle lit finale of Silent Night sung acapella was a memorable conclusion to an extraordinary afternoon.
+The candle lit finale of Silent Night sung a cappella was a memorable conclusion to an extraordinary afternoon.

 “Canada - This Is Our Home" | Summerside Community Choir | April 2025